vijayshinva/TroubleshootingIssuesInAzure/Episode001/README.md

 ## Scenario
-A new Web Application is being deployed.
-The deployment completes without and errors.
-But when browsing the Web Appllication we get an error message `:( Application Error` with HTTP Status code 503.
+An Azure Web App is failing with the error message `:( Application Error` and HTTP status code `503 - Service Unavailable`.
+We look at how to analyze the LogStream from the Azure Web App to understand the cause of the failure.

 ## Steps to setup this lab